Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.

-Channels is comprised of six packages:
+Channels is comprised of several packages:

 - Channels, the Django integration layer